yuk1ty/twitter-cache/README.md

 ### Generate `TwitterCache` with companion object

-Or we can create some companion object to create `Caffeine` with some properties, and inject this companion object into `TwitterCache`.
+Or we can create some companion objects to create `Caffeine` with some properties, and inject this companion object into `TwitterCache`.
 It works equally well.

 ```scala
 object Cache {